alflewerken/web-appliance-dashboard/README.md

 ## 💬 About the Project

 > "After 30 years in IT and countless tools later, I just wanted a dashboard that works.
-No frills, no cloud dependency, no monthly fees.
+No frills, no cloud dependency, no Telemetry, no monthly fees.
 Just a solid, beautiful tool for my homelab.
 If it helps you manage your homelab better - mission accomplished!"
 >
 > *- Alf, 56, IT enthusiast since the Sinclair ZX80*
 >
-> enyoy!
+> enjoy!

 ---